Shane Austin

-Shane Austin (born June 14, 1989) is a former American football quarterback.
-He played college football at University of Hawai'i.
-Austin went undrafted in the 2012 NFL Draft and signed with the Everett Raptors of the Indoor Football League (IFL) after the draft.
-After starting the Raptors final games of the season, Austin was able to gain the attention of the Pittsburgh Power of the AFL.
-Austin was named the starting quarterback for the Power, but a broken hand caused him to miss two months of the season.
+Shane Austin (born June 14, 1989) is an American former professional football quarterback.
+He played college football at University of Hawaiʻi.
+Austin went undrafted in the 2012 NFL draft and signed with the Everett Raptors of the Indoor Football League (IFL) after the draft.
+After starting the Raptors final games of the season, Austin was able to gain the attention of the Pittsburgh Power of the Arena Football League (AFL).
+Austin was named the starting quarterback for the Power, but a broken hand caused him to miss two months of the 2013 season.
 Austin then was assigned to the Cleveland Gladiators where he was named the backup to Chris Dieker.
 With Dieker struggling for the Gladiators, Austin was given the opportunity to start and lead the Gladiators to a 14–1 record as a starter and a berth in ArenaBowl XXVII.
-The Gladiators lost to Arizona Rattlers in the ArenaBowl, but Austin was named Second Team All-Arena.
+The Gladiators lost to Arizona Rattlers in the ArenaBowl, but Austin was named second-team All-Arena.